convox/docs/docs/reference/rack-parameters/NLBPreserveClientIP.md

 Repeat the command for each NLB listener port declared in your Apps' `convox.yml`.

 The inverse direction is also blocked.
-Setting `InstanceSecurityGroup` to a non-empty value while `NLBPreserveClientIP=Yes` is already in force is rejected unless the same `rack params set` call also disables preserve-client-IP — preventing a silent-breakage transition where the SG swap leaves the old ingress rule behind but the new SG does not allow the real-IP traffic.
+Setting `InstanceSecurityGroup` to a non-empty value while `NLBPreserveClientIP=Yes` is already in force is rejected unless the same `rack params set` call also disables preserve-client-IP.
+This prevents a silent-breakage transition where the SG swap leaves the old ingress rule behind but the new SG does not allow the real-IP traffic.

 ### Per-port enforcement